Lake Louise Parking: Everything You NEED to Know

 Where to Stay Near Lake Louise?

 There are a few other options in the hamlet of Lake Louise.
 Paradise Lodge & Bungalows offers cute cabins for guests and is walkable to Lake Louise.
-Deer Lodge is also walkable to Lake Louise but is run down with abysmal reviews.
+Deer Lodge is also walkable to Lake Louise but is run down with abysmal reviews and we do not recommend staying there.

 Things to do at Lake Louise